-The Biosafety Advisory Council has evaluated the safety of the newly expressed CP4 EPSPS, Cry1A.105, Cry2Ab2, Vip3Aa20 and Cry3Bb1 proteins and the DvSnf1 dsRNA in the context of previous applications, and no safety concerns were identified.
+The Biosafety Advisory Council has evaluated the safety of the newly expressed CP4 EPSPS, CSPB, NPTII, Cry1A.105, Cry2Ab2, Cry1F, Cry3Bb1, Cry34Ab1, Cry35Ab1 and PAT proteins and DvSnf1 dsRNA in the context of previous applications, and no safety concerns were identified.
 Taking into account the updated information considered in the current application, the Council is of the opinion that its previous conclusions remain valid.